SOKP/hermes/README.md

 First of all, take a look at **src/main/java/org/hermes/messenger/BuildVars.java** and fill it with correct values.
 Import the root folder into your IDE (tested on Android Studio), then run project.

-### Localization

-We moved all translations to https://www.transifex.com/projects/p/hermes/.
-Please use it.